 I have been criticized before, and surely will be again, for not following the Japanese masters.
 The three or four marker convention was probably honed over decades if not centuries.
 I am sure there are very good reasons why the Japanese do not use a single, long-tailed marker like I did, but let me tell you, it worked and without it I am certain I could not have detected many of the most subtle hits.

-If I had to guess, the primary reason keiryu anglers have not used a single, exquisitely sensitive marker is probably because they were bait fishermen, and the need for extreme sensitivity only occurs if you are fishing flies, which the fish will spit out almost immediately.
-If you are fishing with bait and your modus operandi is hook and cook rather than catch and release, there is no great need for speed.
+If I had to guess, I'd guess the primary reason keiryu anglers have not used a single, exquisitely sensitive marker is because they were bait fishermen, and the need for extreme sensitivity only occurs if you are fishing flies, which the fish will spit out almost immediately.
+If you are fishing with bait and your modus operandi is hook and cook rather than catch and release, there is no great need for speed because if you are going to kill the fish anyway, it doesn't matter if it swallows the hook.

 What I gradually came to notice, and it took many, many takes to realize it, was that I was getting more hits on the fly than I was on the salmon egg!
 The only way that could be, since I got a hit on every single drift with the salmon egg, was that if I didn't react in time to a hit on the fly and the fish spit it out, I got a second or even third hit later in the same drift.